Forest School is delivered on a regular basis throughout the year in our on-site wood.

 Pictures of the children's activities can be found in the Classes section of this website.

-We have received £8,855 via the PE and Sports Grant to fund improvements to the provision of PE and sport, for the benefit of pupils in reception and key stage 1, so that all pupils develop healthy lifestyles.
+The school receives funding via the PE and Sports Grant to support our children to develop the knowledge, skills and motivation necessary to equip them for a more healthy and active lifestyle and life-long participation in physical activity and sport.
 We have chosen to allocate some of this funding to support our Forest School programme.

 The new Curriculum for PE asks schools to provide “an opportunity for pupils to develop and master fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and co-ordination, individually and with others.